 - Administrative costs

-The claim funding is the dollar amount paid towards claims.
-When employees have a medical event, the carrier pays the claim from this fund.
+The claim funding is the dollar amount paid towards projected claims and health care costs.
+When employees have a medical event, the insurance company pays the claim from this fund.

 The stop-loss premium is insurance itself.
-If claims exceed the claim funding maximum level, called the aggregate limit, then the carrier pays 100% of claims.
+If claims exceed the claim funding maximum level, called the aggregate limit, then the insurance company pays 100% of the claims.

 The administrative costs are self-explanatory.